The Medical component of the pain centre consists of 6 consultants, experienced in the treatment of acute, chronic and perioperative pain.

 Patients may see a Physiotherapist at their initial assessment as Physiotherapists lead new patient assessment clinics individually and alongside Medical and Nursing Consultants.

-If it is thought a patient may benefit from pain management Physiotherapy or a Pain Management Program they may go on to attend further appointments with one of the Physiotherapy team.
+If it is thought a patient may benefit from pain management Physiotherapy or a Pain Management Programme they may go on to attend further appointments with one of the Physiotherapy team.

 Physiotherapists within the Pain Centre help people with chronic pain develop self-management skills through a combination of graded exercise/activity, education and advice on strategies such as activity management, goal setting and flare-up planning.